 - Not just for inter-modal supply chains

-When your goods are moving long distances and across several different modes of transport, it’s important to be able to track them digitally.
-Make sure that any logistics provider you’re considering uses the latest EDI technology to ensure the safe transport of your products and seamless communication between everyone involved.
+When your goods are moving long distances and across several different modes of transport, it’s important to track them digitally.
+Ensure that any logistics provider you’re considering uses the latest EDI technology for the safe transport of your products and seamless communication between everyone involved.

 Option for Dedicated Service

-Drayage services can be shared, meaning that the same drayage driver that picks up your goods can also be hauling several other customers’ products.
-While there’s nothing wrong with shared drayage, it can mean longer delivery times due to frequent stops, possible mix-ups with cargo, and incorrect deliveries.
+Drayage services are often shared, meaning that the same driver that picks up your goods is also hauling other customers’ products.
+While there’s nothing wrong with shared drayage, it often means longer delivery times due to frequent stops, possible mix-ups with cargo, and incorrect deliveries.

 Not Just for Inter-Modal Supply Chains

-While drayage is most commonly used as an intermediary in a longer supply chain, sometimes you just need your goods moved over short distances like shifting inventory from one warehouse to another, transporting goods from a production facility to a nearby warehouse, or delivering goods to a nearby partner’s facility.
+While drayage is most commonly used as an intermediary in a longer supply chain, sometimes you just need your goods moved over short distances.
+For example, when shifting inventory from one warehouse to another, transporting goods from a production facility to a nearby warehouse, or delivering goods to a nearby partner’s facility.